pub enum CastKind {

 MIR is well-formed if the input and output types have different sizes, but running a transmute between differently-sized types is UB.

-Allowed only in MirPhase::Runtime
+Allowed only in MirPhase::Runtime; Earlier it’s a TerminatorKind::Call.

 Auto Trait Implementations§